-Origin of the Mountain.-Visitors to Crater Lake find they must ascend extensive slopes of volcanic ash or pumice to view the lake resting in a crater approximately 5 miles in diameter, with walls from 500 to 2,000 feet high.
+Origin of the mountain.-Visitors to Crater Lake find they must ascend extensive slopes to view the lake resting in a crater-approximately 6 miles in diameter, with walls from 500 to 2,000 feet high.
 Geologists tell us this rim is the remnant of an ancient mountain which stood more than 14,000 feet high.
+This mountain was named Mount Mazama in 1896 by the Mazama Club, a mountain-climbing group of Portland, Oreg.